Glazier: Duties and tools

-Tools used by glaziers "include cutting boards, glass-cutting blades, straightedges, glazing knives, saws, drills, grinders, putty,scrapers, sandpaper, sanding blocks, 5 in 1's respirator/dust mask and glazing compounds."
+Tools used by glaziers "include cutting boards, glass-cutting blades, straightedges, glazing knives, saws, drills, grinders, putty, scrapers, sandpaper, sanding blocks, 5 in 1's respirator/dust mask and glazing compounds."

 Some glaziers work specifically with glass in motor vehicles; other work specifically with the safety glass used in aircraft.
 Others repair old antique windows and doors that need glass replaced.

 Education and training

 Glaziers are typically educated at the high school diploma or equivalent level and learn the skills of the trade through an apprenticeship program, which in the U.S. is typically four years.

 In the U.S., apprenticeship programs are offered through the National Glass Association as well as trade associations and local contractors' associations.
 A large portion of glaziers in the United States are members of the IUPAT, the International Union of Painters and Allied Trades which offers its own apprenticeship program which consists of 8000 hours of on the job training and 4 years of classroom education.
 Because of this, IUPAT Glaziers tend to be well rounded in all aspects of the trade, and therefore carry a higher production rate, face fewer health & safety risks and command a higher pay rate.

 In Canada, glaziers usually go through a formal apprenticeship which includes about four years of on-the-job experience combined with classroom study in order to get certified.
 Unions and many employers offer these apprenticeships.
-To become an apprentice, one must be at least 18 years old and have a graduated high school.
+To become an apprentice, one must be at least 18 years old and have graduated from high school.
 Once a person is certified, they will be eligible to apply for the Red Seal allowing the person to work anywhere in Canada without re-certifying.

 In Ontario, Canada, apprenticeships are offered at the provincial level and certified through the Ontario College of Trades.

-In Australia, while you do not need formal qualifications to work as a glazier, it is usual for apprentices to complete a Certificate III in Glass and Glazing as part of their training.
-Most apprentices choose to do the Certificate III in Glass and Glazing (MSF30418) part-time (three years).
-You can also choose to do the course full time (one year study).
-The Certificate II in Glass and Glazing (MSF20413) is also available for those who need additional study.